Skip Ribbon Commands

 • if you’re concerned about possible reprisals as a result of making your disclosure

-• any supporting documentation and/or any witnesses
+• any supporting documentation or any witnesses

-• your name and contact details, unless you want to be anonymous
+• your name and contact details unless you want to be anonymous.